rland93/pendsim/paper.md

 Statement of need
 =================

-Curricula in the study of dynamical systems and control can be quite abstract and mathematical.
-The effects of changing system, control, or modeling parameters can be difficult to grasp when a student only examines the abstract mathematical model of a system.
+Curricula in the study of dynamical systems and control can be quite abstract.
+The effects of changing system, control, or modeling parameters are difficult to grasp when a student only examines the abstract mathematical model of a system.
 Because of this, direct experimentation is a natural way to better understand how these systems evolve over time given different controllers and parameters.

 Physical laboratory setups are expensive, time-consuming, and can only be used by a handful of students at a time.
 Virtual experiments have none of these downsides and can be used to augment course content, even for remote-only instruction.
 The virtual platform allows students to easily share their work, run experiments collaboratively or individually, and develop controllers or investigate system dynamics in a fast design-test loop.